Azyzraissi/balatro-save-manager/README.md

 **On macOS - Shortcuts description/configuration :**

-After installing the macOS Shortcuts, the path to the macOS local save needs to be added manually in every macOS Shortcut.
+Following iOS, after installing the macOS Shortcuts, the path to the macOS local save needs to be added manually in every macOS Shortcut.
 In the Shortcuts app on macOS, Right-Click -> Edit every macOS Shortcut (3) to add the correct path.
 A comment is written to help you find where the path needs to be added ( Path to browse highlighted in the screenshot below )

-Default Balatro macOS save location : __/Users/“username”/Library/Application Support/Balatro__
+Default Balatro macOS save location : **/Users/“username”/Library/Application Support/Balatro**

 <br />
 <div align="center"><img src="https://github.com/Azyzraissi/balatro-save-manager/assets/91022358/711032bb-f86d-47a8-8618-fd7c4b7b184e"></div>